djangsters/redis-tasks/docs/source/index.rst

         },
     }

+For more details on SCHEDULE configuration see :doc:`scheduler`

 6. In a separate shell/terminal Start a scheduler process::

    $ export REDIS_URL='redis://127.0.0.1:6379'
    $ export RT_SETTINGS_MODULE=rt_settings
-   $ python -m redis_tasks.cli scheduler
+   $ redis_tasks scheduler

 Verify that you see a successful startup message like::